CWilson1993/Page-Turner-PP1/README.md

 - __Footer__
   - The footer contains the social media links which open on a new tab to the different platforms.
   - The footer is identical on each page of the site and it also contains an address for Page Turner.
+  - Users can easily follow Page Turner on the different social platforms.

 ![Footer](assets/docs/footer.png)

 - __Library Page__
   - The library gives user an idea of the books that are available to read at Page Turner.
-  - These images are responsive for different screen sizes so that the user experience is not impacted.
+  - Rather than show titles in text the images stick out more and help the users visualize what's on offer.

 ![Library Page](assets/docs/library_image.png)

 - __Signup Page__
   - The signup page contains a hero image where the sign up form overlays the image.
-  - The entry boxes include placeholder text to guide users, also it will not allow submission without any fields.
+  - The entry boxes include placeholder text to guide users so the sign up process is smoother.
-  - when the user submits the information the form is replaced by an overlayed box thanking them for signing up.
+  - When the user submits the information the form is replaced by overlayed text thanking them for signing up.

 ![Sign up page](assets/docs/signup_image.png)
 ![Thank you response](assets/docs/thank_you_message.png)